philipturner/swift-colab/README.md

 >
 > <sup>4</sup>One cell fails because of the ambiguous line `gradient(at: 2, 2, of: pow)`.
 Fix this by replacing either `2` with `Double(2)`.
 >
-> <sup>5</sup>This notebook depends on [tensorflow/swift-models](https://github.com/tensorflow/swift-models), which you must change to [s4tf/models](https://github.com/s4tf/models).
-The repository is not updated for recent Swift toolchains, and it must compile by injecting the `TensorFlow` Swift module into it.
+> <sup>5</sup>This notebook depends on [tensorflow/swift-models](https://github.com/tensorflow/swift-models), which is now maintained at [s4tf/models](https://github.com/s4tf/models).
+The repository has not been tested recently.
+Also, compilation requires using `%install-swiftpm-import` to inject the `TensorFlow` module.

 | FastAI Tutorials | Dependencies | Compatible Swift Versions |
 | ---------------- | ------------ | ------------------------- |
 | n/a | S4TF | n/a |

-The Swift community made the tutorials below, independently of Google and S4TF.
-These do not depend on S4TF, so close out the Colab notebook used to run previous tutorials.
-Open each tutorial in a separate notebook, which may be pre-configured for GPU acceleration.
-When finished with each notebook, click `Runtime > Disconnect and delete runtime` to let other people use the GPU.
-Otherwise, Google may temporarily restrict your capabilities for exceeding usage limits.
+The Swift community made the tutorials below, independently of Google.
+These do not import S4TF, so exit the Colab notebook that ran previous tutorials.
+Open each tutorial using its official notebook, which may be pre-configured for GPU acceleration.
+Click `Runtime > Disconnect and delete runtime` when done with each tutorial.
+Otherwise, Google may temporarily restrict your access to accelerators for overusing them.

-If you maintain a library and want showcase it in Colab, any contributions are welcome.
-Tutorials can be submitted and reviewed in [issues](https://github.com/philipturner/swift-colab/issues).
+For those who wish to showcase Swift libraries Colab: contributions are welcome.
+Tutorials submitted in [issues](https://github.com/philipturner/swift-colab/issues) will be reviewed and accepted.
+Swift-Colab's maintainer also offers a free service of converting DocC tutorials into Jupyter notebooks.

 | Community Tutorials | Dependencies | Compatible Swift Versions |
 | ---------------- | ------------ | ------------------------- |